nhsconnect/FHIR-ReasonableAdjustments-API/pages/design/design_headers.md

 ## Headers ##

 This page collates and summarises http headers to be included with http requests and responses submitted.

+It is recommended that developers are familiar with and refer to technical documentation [Introduction to Spine Core FHIR API Framework](https://developer.nhs.uk/apis/spine-core/index.html) while integrating with any Spine systems.

 Headers listed are cumulative.
 ### Requests ###